implico/frontend-starter/README.md

     }
   }

-  //news module - initialized only if an element with id="page-news" or id="page-news-list" is found APP.module.news = {
+  //news module - initialized only if an element with id="module-news" or id="module-news-list" is found APP.module.news = {
     _check: function() {
       return APP.core.isModule(['news', 'news-list']);